Borne Sulinowo: World War II

+In September 1939, it was one of the sites from which Germany launched the invasion of Poland and started World War II.
+During the later stages of World War II an artificial desert was built there for the units of Erwin Rommel's Afrika Korps (the other such training ground was established in the Błędów Desert near Olkusz).
+At the same time the area became part of the so-called Pomeranian Wall, a line of almost 1000 concrete bunkers guarding the pre-war Polish-German border and eastern approaches to Berlin.

 In September 1939 in the military barracks a German POW camp was established for Polish soldiers, and later also for Russian, French and Yugoslav POWs-Stalag 302.
-Later it became an Oflag II-D.
+Later it became an Oflag II-D. The Polish resistance organization Odra was active in the town and conducted espionage of German military activity.
 After January 22, 1945, the Pomeranian Rampart lines of defences around Gross-Born were manned by local artillery school NCOs and local fighting for the area started.
 Actual engagements with the Polish Army and the Red Army started in early February and lasted for more than a month.
 The town however was located behind the lines and survived the war almost undamaged.